Targets Alone WIll Improve Your Training

 Although the plate-carrier was plainly visible the Haqqani Network operative shot Minor squarely on the plates.
 He could potentially have won the gunfight and killed two CIA officers, but he's dead because his training failed him.

-What these two Operators are showing us is that they are truly products of their training.
+Like the Haqqani Network terrorist what these two Operators are showing us is they are truly products of their training.
 This is the purpose of training.
-It's not a bad thing, in fact, this is what we strive to become, is products of our training.
+It's not a bad thing, in fact this is what we strive to become, is products of our training.
+However, it is imperative that we assess how we are training ourselves and what we can do to improve our training.
+Its obvious to me that abandoning the notion of shooting center mass or "high thoracic cavity" is essential to the evolution of our tactical training.

-Image Processing Training emphasizes seeing where to shoot.
-Instead of mindlessly shooting center mass.
-Training to WIN requires better targets which facilitate better training.
+Image Processing Training emphasizes *see where to shoot.
+Instead of adhering to an outdated obsolete training paradigm, mindlessly shooting center mass try working smarter with better targets.

 *Minor depicted top row, second from left.
 (Author) top row, far left next to Minor.